-Interest was earned on the amounts due from Manitoba Blue Cross ranging from 0.35 percent to 3.15 percent (2021 - 0.35 percent to 0.45 percent).
+Interest was earned on the amounts due from Manitoba Blue Cross at 3.15 percent (2022 - 0.35 percent to 3.15 percent).

 4. Obligations for incurred but not reported (IBNR):

 The obligations for IBNR are estimates of claims which have been incurred but not reported at the date of the financial statements.
 The obligations are based on a study of claims during the fiscal year and are specific to the type of benefits provided.